What is blockchain storage?

 Current blockchain storage projects

-IPFS is a peer-to-peer (P2P) Hypermedia distribution system designed to provide a permanent, decentralized method for storing and sharing files.
+The Filecoin distributed cloud storage network uses blockchain and the InterPlanetary File System (IPFS) to let users purchase storage from providers on the network.
+IPFS is a peer-to-peer (P2P) hypermedia distribution system designed to provide a decentralized method for storing and sharing files.
 Nodes within the IPFS network form a distributed file system that can be accessed in many ways, including the Linux-based FUSE interface and HTTP (Hypertext Transfer Protocol).
 Local files can be added to the IPFS network and made available to the world.

-Storj aims to provide private, secure and efficient P2P-based cloud storage based on the Ethereum blockchain platform.
+Storj, based on the Ethereum blockchain platform, aims to provide private, secure and efficient P2P-based cloud storage.
 The Storj platform uses sharding and end-to-end encryption (E2EE) to store and protect data.

-Sia, Storj and IPFS have launched their own cryptocurrencies (Siacoin, Storjcoin X and Filecoin) in an attempt to create a market for buying and selling decentralized storage and encouraging its use.
-The major obstacle that companies launching blockchain storage projects will face is scalability.
+BitTorrent, Filecoin, Sia and Storj provide their own cryptocurrencies (BTT, Siacoin, STORJ token and FIL) in an attempt to create a market for buying and selling decentralized storage and encouraging its use.
+The major obstacle that organizations launching blockchain storage projects will face is scalability.